-Protect the dignity and opportunity of incarcerated people.
+Secure the dignity and opportunity of New Yorkers behind bars.

-New York State prisons treat people as less than human by forcing people to spend months, years, and even decades in solitary confinement.
-Our state prisons also subject people to forced labor, while simultaneously failing to create access to higher education.
+New York State prisons strip people of their fundamental rights, while simultaneously failing to create access to higher education and opportunities for self-development.
 New York State also fails to respect people’s self-determined gender in determining housing and access to commissary.

 How We’ll Solve It

-New York must protect the rights, humanity, and access to education of incarcerated people and respect and follow people’s self-determined gender.
-New York must finally end torture by solitary confinement and end the use of forced labor.
+New York must protect the rights, humanity, and access to education of people in prison.

 Restore Tuition Assistance Program (TAP) for Incarcerated Students (S.4464/A.2322)

 allows incarcerated college students to access state financial aid for higher education.

 Gender Identity Respect, Dignity and Safety Act (S.4702A/A.5257A)